mykelalvis/FT/Traveller/WORKING/Book 1.md

 and learns to better defend himself [Table 2, roll 4= gun combat] using the small body pistol.
-Third Term: Jamison's third term is rather uneventful [survival throw of 5+, DM of +2 for intelligence; he rolls 9 (+2=11)1.
-Unfortunately [promotion roll of 10+ required, DM +1 for intelligence; he rolls 8 (+1=9)l, he fails the examination for 1st officer by two points, and does not receive a promotion.
-Determined to suc- ceed, he reenlists [reenlistment roll of 4+ required, no DMs; he rolls 101.
+Third Term: Jamison's third term is rather uneventful [survival throw of 5+, DM of +2 for intelligence; he rolls9 (+2=11)1.
+Unfortunately [promotion roll of 10+ required, DM +1 for intelligence; he rolls8 (+1=9)l, he fails the examination for 1st officer by two points, and does not receive a promotion.
+Determined to suc-ceed, he reenlists [reenlistment roll of 4+ required, no DMs; he rolls 101.
 He is eligible for one skill [Table 2, roll 5= electronics] and studies an advanced course in electronics to increase his knowledge.
 Fourth Term: Things go right in the fourth term for Jamison.
 Facing little